-Starting this year, the Best Illusion of the YearSM Contest will bring the creativity of the illusion creator community all around the world.
-To accomplish this, the Contest will become an annual online event, in which anybody with an internet connection can participate!
-No matter where you live, you can participate as a contestant, and/or vote for the Top 3 winners yourself!
+In 2015, the Best Illusion of the YearSM Contest became an annual online event, with the goal of bringing the creativity of the illusion creator community all around the world.
+Anybody with an internet connection can now participate!
+No matter where you live, you can be a contestant, and/or vote for the Top 3 winners!

-- Slide presentation, or succession of images, with a voice over (or written text, if you prefer)
+- A slide presentation, or succession of images, with a voice over (or written text, if you prefer)

 The Judge Panel will rate illusions according to:

 - Significance to our understanding of the human mind and brain

 - Simplicity of the description

 Submissions will be held in strict confidence by the Judge Panel.
 Only the Top 10 illusions will be posted online, to allow worldwide voting.
 Participation in the Best Illusion of the YearSM Contest does not preclude you from also submitting your work for publication elsewhere.
 By participating in the Best Illusion of the YearSM Contest you agree to have your illusion posted on the Contest website, if selected among the Top 10, and included in press releases and other promotional materials/fundraising initiatives for the Contest.
 You (and your co-authors, if appropriate) will retain the full copyright of your illusion, and receive full credit as illusion creator(s).